aws-samples/swift-ecs-workshop/README.md

 		> *  IAMReadOnlyAccess
 		> *  IAMUserSSHKeys

-	* On the Bastion host, open a terminal window on Bastion host and type
+	* With a terminal window and connected via SSH to the Bastion host, type:

 			cd $HOME/.ssh